 Earl Godwine is one of the delicious mysteries of the eleventh century.
 Having risen to one of Saxon England’s most powerful positions, as well as father to both a queen and a king, it is a wonder that his origins are so confused.

-The most popular story is that he was a shepherd, or son of a ceorl, who discovered a Viking Earl wandering lost in the forest after a great battle.
+The most popular story—as written in the Icelandic Knytlinga Saga (written in the 1250s)—is that he was a shepherd, or son of a ceorl, who discovered a Viking Earl wandering lost in the forest after a great battle.
 Earl Ulf offered him a gold ring as payment for escort back to his ship, but Godwine decided to forgo the reward and help the Viking as a favor, hoping to earn his fortune in the Earl’s service.
 Somewhere along the way he caught the attention of King Canute, who made use of him and eventually raised Godwine up as Earl of Wessex.

 Either way, Wulfnoth was in disgrace.
 But could it be possible that King Canute raised up the son in recognition of the father’s aid?
 If Wulfnoth was a Thegn, then Godwine’s advancement would seem much less incredible.
 No one knows for sure.

-This latter story promotes Godwine as a warrior rather than a politician, but I kind of favor former version of the great Earl of Wessex.
-You can read more in my novel GODWINE KINGMAKER.
+This latter story promotes Godwine as a warrior rather than a politician, but I tend to favor the former version of the great Earl of Wessex.
+If you are interested in a further discussion of Godwine’s origins, you can find a long dissertation in the Vol. 1 Appendix of Edward A Freeman’s “History of the Norman Conquest of England”.
+Or, you can read more in my historical novel GODWINE KINGMAKER.